-If Mr. Schlecht is terminated due to death or "disability," he will have the right to receive: (a) any unpaid base salary with respect to the period prior to the effective date of termination, (b) payment of any accrued but unused paid time off, (c) all vested benefits to which he is entitled under applicable benefit plans, (d) reimbursement of expenses in accordance with the Company's reimbursement policies (clauses (a)-(d) collectively, the "Accrued Obligations"), and (e) provided that he, or a representative of his estate, executes and delivers to us an irrevocable release of all employment-related claims against the Company, a pro-rated annual incentive bonus payment (based on the number of days worked in that fiscal year) for the fiscal year in which termination occurs based on actual performance-based bonus attainments for such fiscal year, payable in a lump sum.
-If Mr. Schlecht is terminated for "cause" or voluntarily terminates his employment other than with "good reason," he will have no further rights against us, except for the right to receive the Accrued Obligations.
-If his employment is terminated without "cause" or he resigns with "good reason," then Mr. Schlecht will have the right to receive the Accrued Obligations and "severance payments," but only for so long as he complies with certain confidentiality, non-competition and non-solicitation restrictions for a specified period of time after employment.
-"Severance payments" means twelve months of base salary continuation for Mr. Schlecht.
-To the extent it does not result in a tax or penalty on the Company, "severance payments" also means reimbursement for the portion of the premiums paid by Mr. Schlecht to obtain COBRA continuation health coverage that equals the Company's subsidy for health coverage for active employees (including family coverage, if applicable) for twelve months for Mr. Schlecht, following the termination of his employment.
-Additionally, Mr. Schlecht's annual incentive bonus and the treatment of his equity awards will be governed by the terms of the applicable plans or grant agreements.
+If Mr. Schlecht or Mr. Dittrich is terminated due to death or "disability," he will have the right to receive: (a) any unpaid base salary with respect to the period prior to the effective date of termination, (b) payment of any accrued but unused paid time off, (c) all vested benefits to which he is entitled under applicable benefit plans, (d) reimbursement of expenses in accordance with the Company's reimbursement policies (clauses (a)-(d) collectively, the "Accrued Obligations"), and (e) provided that he, or a representative of his estate, executes and delivers to us an irrevocable release of all employmentrelated claims against the Company, a pro-rated annual incentive bonus payment (based on the number of days worked in that fiscal year) for the fiscal year in which termination occurs based on actual performance-based bonus attainments for such fiscal year, payable in a lump sum.
+If Mr. Schlecht or Mr. Dittrich is terminated for "cause" or voluntarily terminates his employment other than with "good reason," he will have no further rights against us, except for the right to receive the Accrued Obligations.
+If his employment is terminated without "cause" or he resigns with "good reason," then Mr. Schlecht or Mr. Dittrich will have the right to receive the Accrued Obligations and "severance payments," but only for so long as he complies with certain confidentiality, non-competition and non-solicitation restrictions for a specified period of time after employment.
+"Severance payments" means twelve months of base salary continuation for Mr. Schlecht and nine months of base salary continuation for Mr. Dittrich.
+To the extent it does not result in a tax or penalty on the Company, "severance payments" also means reimbursement for the portion of the premiums paid by each of Mr. Schlecht or Mr. Dittrich to obtain COBRA continuation health coverage that equals the Company's subsidy for health coverage for active employees (including family coverage, if applicable) for twelve months for Mr. Schlecht and nine months for Mr. Dittrich, following the termination of such person's employment.
+Additionally, Mr. Schlecht's or Mr. Dittrich's annual incentive bonus and the treatment of his equity awards will be governed by the terms of the applicable plans or grant agreements.

-Under the employment agreements, we may compute whether there would be any "excess parachute payments" payable to Mr. Schlecht within the meaning of Section 280G of the Internal Revenue Code of 1986, as amended (the "Code"), payable to the him under his employment agreement or any other plan, agreement or otherwise.
-If there would be any excess parachute payments, we, based on the advice of our legal or tax counsel, will compute the net after-tax proceeds related to such parachute payments, taking into account the excise tax imposed by Section 4999 of the Code, as if (i) such parachute payments were reduced, but not below zero, such that the total parachute payments payable to Mr. Schlecht would not exceed three times the "base"

-amount" as defined in Section 280G of the Code, less one dollar; or (ii) the full amount of such parachute payments were not reduced.
-If reducing the amount of such parachute payments otherwise payable would result in a greater after-tax amount to Mr. Schlecht, such reduced amount will be paid to him and the remainder will be forfeited.
+Under the employment agreements, we may compute whether there would be any "excess parachute payments" payable to Mr. Schlecht or Mr. Dittrich within the meaning of Section 280G of the Internal Revenue Code of 1986, as amended (the "Code"), payable to the him under his employment agreement or any other plan, agreement or otherwise.
+If there would be any excess parachute payments, we, based on the advice of our legal or tax counsel, will compute the net after-tax proceeds related to such parachute payments, taking into account the excise tax imposed by Section 4999 of the Code, as if (i) such parachute payments were reduced, but not below zero, such that the total parachute payments payable to the Mr. Schlecht or Mr. Dittrich would not exceed three times the "base amount" as defined in Section 280G of the Code, less one dollar; or (ii) the full amount of such parachute payments were not reduced.
+If reducing the amount of such parachute payments otherwise payable would result in a greater after-tax amount to Mr. Schlecht or Mr. Dittrich, such reduced amount will be paid to him and the remainder will be forfeited.
 If not reducing such parachute payments otherwise payable would result in a greater after-tax amount to him, then such parachute payments will not be reduced.